 No new things.
 Someone, somewhere is ready to part with their fully-functional smartphone, and the brand and model might just be included in your list.
 Ask around your friends and family.
-Visit sites like Carousell, or even Facebook’s Marketplace (if you’re in that social media) and check listings.
-This might also be the best time to consider your actual budget, which would help cement your choice.
+Visit sites like Carousell, or even Facebook’s Marketplace and check listings.
+This might also be the best time to consider your actual budget.

-As last resort, and this isn’t actually “buying”, you may want to sign up for Freecycle - Philippines Chapter and post a listing there, although let’s be honest—since a small number of people are aware of the site, your chances of obtaining a smartphone here are slim.
+As last resort, and this isn’t actually “buying”, you may want to sign up for Freecycle8 and post a listing there, although let’s be honest—since a small number of people are aware of the site, your chances of obtaining a smartphone here are slim.
 And many people aren’t just that keen on giving away stuff to strangers for free, but we can dream!

 In this post, we tackled three things simultaneously, all of which were discussed in previous separate posts, each equally important: right to privacy, right to repair, and refusal to buy new stuff.